misotanni/misotanni.github.io/fjs/en/crash.md

 As you can see, the algorithm is simple enough that you can implement it in your mind yourself, except for step 4, which is difficult to realize with mental arithmetic until you know the approximate sizes of many intervals by heart, either as cents or by being able to imagine them.

 The FJS master algorithm finds the simplest possible Pythagorean approximation of any desired prime interval that is closer than the radius of tolerance to the true value.
 The difference between the two is then called a **formal comma** and given an FJS accidental.
+Here is how it is computed:

+> ### The Formal Comma
+>
+> The formal comma of a prime *p* with a generator function *g* is given by:
+>
+> $$\text{comma} (p)=\frac{\text{red} (p)}{\text{red} (3^g)}$$

+You can also go the other way: determine the generator function of a prime given the value of its formal comma, without using the master algorithm or knowing the radius of tolerance.
+(This is useful in certain cases, but isn't something you'll do often.)
+Divide the octave-reduced version of the prime interval by the formal comma.
+This is the Pythagorean approximation.
+Factorize this approximation.
+The exponent of the factor of three is the generator function.
+For example, we are given that the formal comma of 7 is 63/64.
+We divide the reduced prime interval, 7/4, by 63/64.
+We obtain (7/4) ÷ (63/64) = 16/9 (which is the Pythagorean approximation).
+We factorize this to 2<sup>4</sup> 3<sup>−2</sup>.
+Since the exponent of 3 is −2, the generator function for 7 is −2.

-Just like the sharp and flat, this accidental can be positive or negative.
+Just like the sharp and flat, the accidental that modifies by such a formal comma can be positive or negative.
 The symbol for this accidental is based on the prime number itself, it depends on whether you're naming notes or writing music on a staff:

-- In note naming, positive accidentals are written as a superscript and negative ones as a subscript.
+- In note naming, positive accidentals are written as a superscript of the number itself, and negative ones as a subscript of the number.
 - In music notation, positive accidentals are written as the number itself, and negative ones as the number with a negative sign.

 You may have noticed that I used the words "positive" and "negative" rather than "upward" and "downward".
 This is because, in the FJS, positive accidentals are not always upward and negative accidentals are not always downward.
 Instead, **positive is always otonal** and **negative is always utonal**.
 This means that – and this is very important – *an FJS accidental is always positive in the direction in which a Pythagorean approximation becomes the target prime interval.* For example, to notate 5/4 above C, we first write E (its approximation, 81/64), and then we change it to 5/4 by writing E<sup>5</sup>.
 This change actually *lowers* it by 81/80.

+Those of you who are already familiar with Ben Johnston's notation for JI will recognize this idea.
+For the rest of you:

 This may seem unnecessarily confusing at first glance, but it actually simplifies things.
 A positive accidental of, say, +17, always means that applying it will add a factor of 17 to the numerator, and as long as you know what Pythagorean interval is close to 17/16 (spoiler: it's a m2), you know that 17/16 is just a m2 with a +17 accidental attached.
 You don't need to know if the Pythagorean approximation is higher or lower than the target.
 This principle, focusing on otonality and utonality rather than direction, also makes the notation of many tuning systems and scales much more intuitive.
 In fact, in the FJS, the accidental +5 is actually represented as having a value of 80/81, not 81/80.
 You will find that in a list of formal commas for any prime number *p* > 3, every formal comma will always contain a factor of *p* in the numerator.
 It's also where the system gets its name from: the **Functional** Just System; the one that focuses on representing *function* rather than pitch position.

+In fact, let me mention an anecdote.
+While prototyping the Functional Just System (way before it even had a name), the original design forced all commas to be upward, so that positive is upward and negative is downward.
+At one point, I was considering some 5-limit and 7-limit tunings, and at one point I suddenly noticed that using the positive-upward, negative-downward system overcomplicates things, and I decided that I will immediately switch it to the positive-otonal, negative-utonal system.
+After I did this, it drastically simplified my thinking in the FJS, so it stayed that way.
+(There were many other inconvenient features in the FJS before I managed to reduce it to the extremely simple form it has now...)

 Here is the harmonic series on A, up to the eighth harmonic, notated using the FJS: